 Every year, millions of zebra, wildebeest and other antelope migrate across the mighty plains of East Africa in search of better grazing.
-This annual pilgrimage is known as the Great Migration, and to witness it is a once-in-a-lifetime experience that should top the bucket-list of every safari enthusiast.
+This annual journey is known as the Great Migration, and to witness it is a once-in-a-lifetime experience that should top the bucket list of every safari enthusiast.
 The mobile nature of the migration means that planning a trip around the spectacle can be tricky, however.
 Making sure that you're in the right place at the right time is key; so in this article, we take a look at the best locations and seasons for viewing the migration in Kenya and Tanzania.

-Each year close to two million wildebeest, zebra and other antelope gather up their young and start the long trek north from Tanzania's Serengeti National Park to Kenya's Masai Mara National Reserve in search of greener pastures.
-Their journey runs in a clockwise circle, covers some 1,800 miles/ 2,900 kilometers and is notoriously fraught with peril.
-Annually, an estimated 250,000 wildebeest die en route as a result of predators, exhaustion, thirst or disease.
+Each year close to two million wildebeest, zebra and other antelope gather up their young and start the long trek north from Tanzania's Serengeti National Park to Kenya's Maasai Mara National Reserve in search of greener pastures.
+Their journey runs in a clockwise circle, covers some 1,800 miles/2,900 kilometers and is notoriously fraught with peril.
+Annually, an estimated 250,000 wildebeest and 30,000 zebras die en route as a result of predators, exhaustion, thirst or disease.

 River crossings are especially dangerous.
-Herds gather in their thousands to forge the waters of the Grumeti River in Tanzania and the Mara River in Kenya - at both points running a gauntlet of strong currents and lurking crocodiles.
+Herds gather in their thousands to forge the waters of the Grumeti River in Tanzania and the Mara River in Tanzania and Kenya, at both points running a gauntlet of strong currents and lurking crocodiles.
 Crocodile kills and hordes of panicked animals mean that the crossings are not for the faint-hearted; however, they undoubtedly offer some of Africa's most dramatic wildlife encounters and are particularly rewarding for photographers.

 Away from the river banks, the migration can be just as exciting.
-The spectacle of thousands of wildebeest, zebra, eland and gazelle thronging across the plain is a sight in itself, while the sudden bounty of available food attracts a bevy of iconic predators.
-Lions, leopards, hyenas and wild dogs follow the herds and give safari-goers excellent chances of seeing a kill in action.
+The spectacle of hundreds of thousands of wildebeest, zebra, eland and gazelle thronging across the plain is a sight in itself, while the sudden bounty of available food attracts a bevy of iconic predators.
+Lions, leopards, cheetahs, hyenas and wild dogs follow the herds, giving safari-goers an excellent chance of seeing these superb hunters in action.